Titus Joseph Mdoe: Bishop

 On 16 February 2013 Pope Benedict XVI appointed Monsignor Titus Joseph Mdoe as auxiliary bishop of the diocese of Dar es Salaam.
-He was concurrently appointed as Titular Bishop of Bahanna.
+He was concurrently appointed Titular Bishop of Bahanna.
 He was consecrated and installed on 1 May 2013 at the hands of Polycarp Cardinal Pengo, Archbishop of Dar es Salaam assisted by Bishop Tarcisius Ngalalekumtwa, Bishop of Iringa and Anthony Mathias Banzi, Bishop of Tanga.

 Pope Francis, accepted the age-related resignation of Bishop Gabriel Mmole of the diocese of Mtwara, Tanzania, on 15 October 2015.
 The Holy Father appointed Bishop Titus Joseph Mdoe, Auxiliary Bishop of the Archdiocese of Dar es Salaam and Titular Bishop of Bahanna as the new Bishop of the Diocese of Mtwara effective the same day.

 As bishop in his diocese he urges his clergy especially newly ordained priests to have courage, exercise patience, make friends and prioritize God in everything that they do.